Otoom banner

 There are essentially two ways in which a decision can be reached: the decision comes from a single individual (made possible due to that person's influence), or it is the result of a number of individuals having achieved consensus (via a committee).
 Since a 'good' decision represents a sufficient degree of understanding of the situation, that understanding could be problematic in either case.
 If overall positive there is no immediate problem, but what happens if the decision leads to a negative?
 In the first instance a better alternative is only possible if the one who made the decision can be persuaded otherwise, and that could be seen as undermining their authority making the framework less stable.
 As for the second, coming from a committee the questionable result can be sheeted home to a scapegoat, which in itself can lead to debates veering away from the actual situation at hand - the focus has shifted.
 It is an age-old difficulty accompanying decision-making entities in whatever hierarchy they may be situated.
 Public perception usually concentrates on the visibles on display; the individuals, the decisions, and their outcomes.
 Yet often the underlying dynamics are the real obstacles to a successful result - with the public none the wiser.

 Organisations can grow until they acquire a momentum all their own.
-It can be observed in nature as well: a plant species having proliferated and now dominating an entire area, particular animals having grown in number and now influencing their environment on their terms.
+It can be observed in nature as well: A plant species having proliferated and now dominating an entire area, particular animals having grown in number and now influencing their environment on their terms.
 When it comes to humans the organisation can apply its newly found strength for the purpose of self-preservation.
 It means the reason for its existence can be exaggerated in order to serve itself (and therefore become even more powerful).
 In a society featuring such bodies it is not reality that is largely responded to, it is the declared state of affairs based on the needs of those bodies.
 As a consequence there are three factors influencing the overall state of society: (1) its existing capability, (2) the absence of some capability here and there but addressed by organisations designed to help, and (3) the induced perception of a lack in order to prepare the ground for greater assistance.
 Factor (3) undermines factor (1), which in turn renders factor (2) less and less useful.
 We end up with a runaway condition.
+What can be particularly destructive (and dangerous) is the not uncommon activism practised by such entities when solutions that actually work are vehemently dismissed in favour of initiatives which are not only useless but make the problem worse, and thereby entrenching the position of the entity.
+Examples of those issues are illegal drugs, violence, deteriorating health in wider society.

 Altruism is a powerful trigger of emotions.
 It serves to cement one's status in a community.
 Even in what is commonly held to be its purest form it ends up shoring up one's perception held by others ("Look how good I am").
 Just about every religion exhorts its followers to share, to help.
 What is less considered are the demographic origins of the concept.
 During the time in human history when religions emerged (and of course before that) human communities were far more homogenous than they are today, certainly as far as the West is concerned.
 As a consequence any assistance given would be received by someone who is more or less similar to the rest in terms of their innate capacity to use that assistance.
 Even today in tribal societies the similarity is enforced rigidly.
 Therefore it made sense to help because it allowed the common wealth to be made use of by society as a whole, and eventually everyone benefitted.
 However, the more disparate the demographics making up a society are, the lesser the chance of what could be of use to one can equally be useful to some other.
 The principle applies at any scale, from communities within a nation to countries on the entire planet.
 In the case of disparity then, there is no overall benefit; rather, resources are moved from the capable to the incapable leading to stress on the side of the former and mishandling on the side of the latter.
 Barring any artificial influences mitigating the effect, the situation will get worse over time.
 In addition, those influences tend to come from the capable, draining their resources even further while being faced with the results of mishandling.